Skip to content

 • PD=10WP_D = 10\,\text{W}

-• θJC=1.5°C/W\theta_{JC} = 1.5\,\text{°C/W} (from the datasheet)
+• θJC=1.5°C/W\theta_{JC} = 1.5\,\text{°C/W} (straight from the LDO datasheet)

-• θCS=0.5°C/W\theta_{CS} = 0.5\,\text{°C/W} (thermal pad with mounting clip)
+• θCS=0.5°C/W\theta_{CS} = 0.5\,\text{°C/W} (you're using a thermal pad and proper mounting hardware)

-• θSA=4.0°C/W\theta_{SA} = 4.0\,\text{°C/W} (extruded aluminum heatsink, natural convection)
+• θSA=4.0°C/W\theta_{SA} = 4.0\,\text{°C/W} (mid-size extruded aluminum heatsink, natural convection)

 • TA=70°CT_A = 70\,\text{°C}